tuliooassis/react-chat/README.md

   - Add a user with random username and default password `123456`
   - Delete a specific user (in progress)

+Tip: you can update the available data by clicking on the update button

 ### Running the application
 For development proposals, you can run: